-Volatility in the Real Estate Market in Georgia over the last several years has led many of our Real Estate Investor clients to invest in Tax Liens.
-There are many potential benefits to this type of investment, but many savvy Investors get into the game without fully understanding how they’re going to cash back out.
+Volatility in the Real Estate Market in Georgia over the last several years has led many of our Real Estate Investor clients to look into investing in Tax Liens.
+In Georgia, investors are actually purchasing a tax deed rather than a tax lien, but many of the articles and websites out there are not state-specific, so our customers often initially confuse the two.
+There are many potential benefits to Georgia tax deed investment, but many savvy Investors get into the game without fully understanding how they’re going to cash back out.

 Basically, if property taxes are not paid on a piece of property, then the County may seize the property and sell it.
 The idea is similar to that of a foreclosing bank, but the practice is much different.
 So, an investor goes to the Courthouse steps and bids in an auction to buy the property (or at least the Tax Deed for the property).
 What happens next?

 The investor waits.
-He has not bought the property.
+He has not “bought” the property.
 He has bought the property subject to the right of redemption.
-If, at any point during the 12 months after the investor bought the tax deed, the original property owner or any lienholders on the property come to the investor and pay him the amount of his winning bid plus 20%, then the investor is obligated to accept that payment, and the property is no longer his.
+If, at any point during the 12 months after the investor bought the tax deed, the original property owner or any other lienholders or interest holders come to the investor and pay him the amount of his winning bid plus 20%, then the investor is obligated to accept that payment, and the property is no longer his.
 (There are additional provisions for another 10% in the second year, but we’re not trying to get too detailed here).

 Okay, no one has redeemed the property for 12 months, so the investor owns the property now, right?
 No. Now he has to foreclose on the right to redeem, again, much like a foreclosing bank.
 He has to directly notify anyone with a legal or equitable interest in the property, and also publish a notice in the paper giving notice of the foreclosure.
 Once that process is done, surely he owns the property, right?
 Well, sort of.
 He can build on it, use it, etc…, but when he eventually wants to sell the property, he has to be able to convey marketable title.
 The definition of marketable is a little bit squishy, but for practical purposes it means title that you can get title insurance for.
 In Georgia, a tax deed and foreclosed right to redeem simply isn’t enough.